Africa Table

 About

-The Center for African Studies hosts its weekly lecture series Africa Table every Wednesday from 12:00-1:00 pm in 123 Encina Hall, 615 Crothers Way on Stanford's Campus.
+The Center for African Studies hosts its weekly lecture series Africa Table every Wednesday (with occasional flexibility for other days) from 12:00-1:00 pm in 123 Encina Hall, 615 Crothers Way on Stanford's Campus.

 Africa Table has been held on the same day, at the same time for over 30 years, hosting speakers from around the world on topics ranging from hip-hop to public health, generating lively discussions.
 Over the years CAS's growing number of students, faculty, staff, and community members has flourished.
 We look forward to welcoming you to learn with us at one of Stanford's most successful and attended lecture series.